PandorumProject/pandorum-solidity/README.md

 ### Requeriments

 * Solidity Compiler, Remix IDE v.
 0.4.23 - (Will be updated to actual compiler ASAP)
-* Ether for smart-contract deploy
+* Ether for smart-contract deploy (Ropsten Test-Network works well)
 * EVM Interface as MetaMask or MyEtherWallet
 * Yet still some imagination